Developers

 }

-a***@example.com) so a verifier can corroborate ownership in an evidence context without leaking the full address.
+Why the email is masked: The owner's email is surfaced as a masked form (a***@example.com) so a verifier can corroborate ownership without leaking the full address.
 The full email is never exposed through the public verify endpoint.

 Higher monthly caps are available on request — contact support@proofledger.io with your expected volume and use case.